polkadot-fellows/RFCs/text/0015-market-design-revisit.md

 During the settlement period, participants have ample time to trade Coretime on secondary markets before the onset of the next `BULK_PERIOD`.
 This allows for trading with full Coretime availability.
 Trading transferrable Coretime naturally continues during each `BULK_PERIOD`, albeit with cores already in use.

-#### Instantanous Market

-Blockspace sold through the Instantaneous Market can be viewed as a [substitute good](https://en.wikipedia.org/wiki/Substitute_good) to fixed allocated blockspace.
-As such, we can expect prices between the Bulk Market and the Instantaneous Market to have a close correlation, aligning closely with the `MARKET_PRICE`.
-Given the less flexible nature of on-demand blocks, it might be beneficial to introduce a small discount.

-A good approach could be to commence the Instantaneous Market with an `INSTANTANOUS_START_PRICE = MARKET_PRICE * INSTANTANOUS_DISCOUNT` (potentially 20%) at the outset of a `BULK_PERIOD`.
-Under the assumption of a 28-day period, the price for the first block would be set at

-`Instantanous_Block_Batch_1` = `INSTANTANOUS_START_PRICE` / 403200

-After that, the price is continously updated according to some queue system already teasered in RFC-1.

 ### Benefits of this system
 - The introduction of a single price, the `RESERVE_PRICE`, provides an anchor for all Coretime markets.
 This is a preventative measure against the possible divergence and mismatch of prices, which could inadvertently lead to a situation where existing tenants secure cores at significantly below-market rates.